Best Tooth Replacement Options For Missing Teeth

 Best Candidates for Complete Dentures

 Complete dentures are a low-cost option when you need to replace a complete arch of teeth.
-They are suitable if you do not want implant surgery or if you are not a prime candidate for implants.
+They are suitable if:

 6. Do Nothing